opentok/opentok-react-native/README.md

 In this repo, you'll find the OpenTok React Native library.

-**Important:** This version of the OpenTok React Native SDK includes components built with the [React Native new architecture](https://reactnative.dev/architecture/landing-page).
+**Important:** Starting from version 2.31.1, the OpenTok React Native SDK includes components built with the [React Native new architecture](https://reactnative.dev/architecture/landing-page).
 This version is only supported in the React Native new architecture (such as React Native 0.76+).
 It is not supported in the React Native old architecture (such as older versions of React Native).

 The only difference from previous versions is that you need to use a version of React Native that supports the new architecture (0.76+) and you need to register the OpenTok React Native packages in your application:

 * For Android, register the `OpentokReactNativePackage`, `OTRNPublisherPackage`, and `OTRNSubscriberPackage` packages in the MainActivity file for your app.
-See step 6 of the "Android Installation" section below.
+See step 5 of the "Android Installation" section below.

 * For iOS, register the `OTRNPublisherPackage` and `OTRNSubscriberPackage` packages in the AppDelegate file for your app.
-See step 4 of the "iOS Installation" section below.
+See step 3 of the "iOS Installation" section below.

 ## Prerequisites